Our products

 March 7, 2026Lalo González Rodríguez⏱ 8 min de lectura

-Summary: Omega-3 fatty acids have become one of the most studied and recommended nutrients by the global medical community.
-And for good reason: the scientific evidence accumulated in recent decades shows that regular consumption of omega-3 from fish has positive effects...
+Abstract: Omega-3 fatty acids have become one of the most studied and recommended nutrients by the global medical community.
+And for good reason: scientific evidence accumulated over recent decades shows that regular consumption of omega-3 from fish has positive effects...

 Omega-3 fatty acids have become one of the most studied and recommended nutrients by the global medical community.
-And for good reason: the scientific evidence accumulated in recent decades shows that regular consumption of omega-3 from fish has measurable positive effects on cardiovascular, brain, and inflammatory health.
+And for good reason: scientific evidence accumulated over recent decades shows that regular consumption of omega-3 from fish has measurable positive effects on cardiovascular, brain, and inflammatory health.

-But amidst so many supplements, marketing, and misinformation, what does science really say?
+But amidst all the supplements, marketing, and misinformation, what does science really say?
 What are the best sources of omega-3?
 Is fresh fish or canned fish better?
-At Mercat del Ninot in Barcelona, where we have been working with the best seafood since 1990, we answer these questions with data and experience.
+At Mercat del Ninot in Barcelona, where we have been working with the best seafood products since 1990, we address these questions with data and experience.

 What is Omega-3: The Three Important Types